1. Decide on your research interest.

 If you do not have a military id or a CAC card, we will need at least two weeks notice due to Department of Defense and Department of the Navy vetting requirements for base access.
 Please contact NHC so that we may forward you the paperwork necessary for base access.

 5. The staff at NHC will pull the materials you have requested so you can make the most of your time during your visit.
-Please review all of the NHC Reading Room policies on the Researcher Application to ensure you are compliant during your visit.
+Please review all of the NHC Reading Room policies on the Visitor Acknowledgment to ensure you are compliant during your visit.

 Please note that NHC staff is unable to provide on-demand scans, photocopies, or reproductions of material not already digitized.
 During your research appointment, you may bring a portable device for image or document capture, such as a digital camera, tablet, or phone.
 Flatbed scanners and flash photography are not allowed.
 A reproduction fee may be applied for high-resolution scans required for publication.